4 A/B Split Testing Mistakes Newbies Should Avoid

 The ironic thing is the mistakes that hurt the most are sometimes the easiest to fix; a missed detail here, a wrong hunch there.
 Sometimes it’s just because you’re too eager to find the miracle fix that can double your sales overnight.

-Remember: CRO doesn’t need to be complicated.
+Remember: Conversion rate optimization checklist doesn’t need to be complicated.

 At Convertica, we have run over 1000 tests in the last 12 months.
 After working with 100s of clients, we have found the 4 most common mistakes people make that kill their earning potential and even ruin their chances of making more sales.
 By the end of this article, you’ll know exactly which changes I made to my strategy that helped take my success rate with clients to nearly 100% (hey, nobody is perfect.
 Not even me).